Pollard Leading Baseball Renaissance

 Josh Jordan joined the Duke baseball program in June of 2012 and was promoted to Associate Head Coach in July of 2015.
-He begins his fourth season with the Blue Devils in 2015-16.
+He begins his fifth season with the Blue Devils in 2016-17.

 Jordan serves as the program’s recruiting coordinator while also working with the Blue Devil catchers and outfielders.
 In addition, he teaches both hitting and base running.

-Assistant coach Pete Maki joined the Duke baseball staff in July of 2015 and enters his first season with the Blue Devils in 2015-16, serving as the team's pitching coach.
+Assistant coach Pete Maki joined the Duke baseball staff in July of 2015 and enters his second season with the Blue Devils in 2016-17, serving as the team’s pitching coach.

 Volunteer Assistant Coach

 Jason Stein joined the Duke baseball staff in August of 2015.
 In addition to serving as the team's hitting coach, Stein works with the Blue Devil infielders, coaches third base during games, coordinates the team's community service efforts and manages the program's on-campus facilities.

 In Stein's first season with the program, Duke earned an at-large bid to the 2016 NCAA Tournament, ending a drought of 55 years without making the postseason event.
 After beginning the season 10-13 (1-7 ACC), the Blue Devils went 23-9 over their final 32 regular season games, including a 13-8 record in the ACC.